Chapter 19.36

 Hereafter, all buildings, structures, or parcels of land shall only be used for the following, unless otherwise provided for in this title:

-(1) Apartments, including multifamily dwellings provided they are located in a multi-story building the ground floor of which must contain at least 50 percent by area of a different permitted use as listed in this section; and provided, that they are connected to the public sanitary sewer;
+(1) Apartments, including multifamily dwellings, provided they are located in a multi-story building or rear portion of the building accessible by an alleyway, which must contain at least 75 percent by area of a different allowed and active use as listed in this section; and provided, that they are connected to the public sanitary sewer;

 (2) Art, music and photography studios;